Skip to content

 Overview

-Explore the diverse landscapes of New Zealand on this 15 day ultimate hiking adventureStart in the North Island, exploring the Waitomo glow worm caves, Rotorua’s geothermal wonders, and Tongariro National Park’s volcanoes.
-In the South Island, hike the Abel Tasman coast, marvel at Aoraki/Mt Cook and experience Mt Aspiring National Park.
+Explore the diverse landscapes of New Zealand on this 15 day ultimate hiking adventureStart on the North Island, exploring the Waitomo glow worm caves, Rotorua’s geothermal wonders, and Tongariro National Park’s volcanoes.
+On South Island, hike the Abel Tasman coast, marvel at Aoraki/Mt Cook and experience Mt Aspiring National Park.
 End your journey in Fiordland’s lakes and fiords before reaching the adventure hub of Queenstown.
-The day hikes and short walks have been specially selected to get you into the most diverse wilderness areas of New Zealand.
-From strenuous alpine hikes to strolls along the beach, choose the walks to suit you and enjoy New Zealand’s natural beauty.

 Itinerary